offbyone/ideas/content/posts/2023-06-13-how-to-remotely-update-the-host-certificates-on-a-udm.md

 ---
 I struggled with whether this was worth writing up,

 I upgraded my NAS to DSM7 about 3 months ago, which was a whole thing on its own, but one side effect of that was that it turns out it killed the letsencrypt updater I'd used.
 90 days later, I got a certificate error when I used the web interface.
-And\... apparently at some point, without thinking about it, I'd also set up my Unifi Dream Machine Pro (yep, that's SEO right there!) with something that expired around the same time[ref]I honestly have no recollection of this.
-I wish I could remember what I did\![/ref].
+And... apparently at some point, without thinking about it, I'd also set up my Unifi Dream Machine Pro (yep, that's SEO right there!) with something that expired around the same time[ref]I honestly have no recollection of this.
+I wish I could remember what I did![/ref].

-So\...
+So...

 # Why is this hard for me?